alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 Contrary to what some may think, there is [science behind the trick of pulling the tablecloth](https://www.physlink.com/education/askexperts/ae269.cfm) from a table full of crockery, without making a major mess in the family's porcelain heirloom.
 There's not much scientific consensus, however, in the widely accepted notion that the trick requires skill, precision, and most importantly, courage.

-Some situations in life, especially in software develpment, seem to resemble the tablecloth trick: one must change the foundation of considerable parts of the codebase without making the whole thing fall into pieces.
+Some situations in life, especially in software development, seem to resemble the tablecloth trick: one must change the foundation of considerable parts of the codebase without making the whole thing fall into pieces.
 Such is the case of changing the User model in a Django project that has been in production for some years.

 In this blog post we'd like to tell you the story of how we succeeded in pulling the tablecloth trick with our User model at Alasco.

 ## A glance at the past

-In the pre Django 1.5 era, Django devs were forced to use Django's definition of a user.
+In the pre Django 1.5 era, devs were forced to use Django's definition of a user.
 For any customizations needed to the User model, devs needed to create a Profile model, make any desired customizations there, and then play along with the two entities bound together with a one-on-one relation.
-But Django 1.5 changed that for good, as its biggest selling point was a configurable User model that could be swapped in in place of the old, rather inflexible User.
+However Django 1.5 changed that for good, as its biggest selling point was a configurable User model that could be swapped in place of the old, rather inflexible User.

 Customizable user models had been around for some years when Alasco was born.
-Looking in retrospective, it would have been nice to begin with a custom User model back then, but the Profile workaround seemed more than enough for our use case at the time, and it actually proved to be scalable and very resilient for many years of intensive use in production.
+In retrospect it would have been nice to begin with a custom User model back then, yet the Profile workaround seemed more than enough for our use case at the time.
+Furthermore it actually proved to be scalable and very resilient for many years of intensive use in production.

-But thinking of Django as of 2022, it's only natural to do it in terms of a single model for storing all needed user information, not so much because having a User-Profile approach represents a huge drawback in performance or code health, but mostly because it's cleaner, more extensible, and makes developers happier.
-Thus, driven by the desire to gain some extensibility, cleanliness and happiness, we embarked in the adventurous task of moving away from `django.contrib.auth.models.User` into our own custom User model.
+Thinking of Django as of 2022, it's only natural to do it in terms of a single model for storing all needed user information.
+Not because having a User-Profile approach represents a huge drawback in performance or code health, but because it's cleaner, more extensible and makes developers happier.
+Therefore we embarked on the adventurous task of moving away from `django.contrib.auth.models.User` into our own custom User model.

 ## Taking over the User model

-Django's documentation used to lean on the pessimistic side about changing a User model mid-project, but at the time of writing this post, [the official Django docs](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project) make no longer a case for an impending doom by doing so.
-An official guide for making the changes is nowhere to be found there, yet, a rather comprehensive set of steps is actually hinted, and can be promptly referred to in [one of those long-lived threads of the Django ticket tracker](https://code.djangoproject.com/ticket/25313#comment:24).
+Django's documentation once leaned on the pessimistic side about changing a User model mid-project.
+At present however [the official Django docs](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project) no longer makes a case for any impending doom by doing so.
+An official guide for making the changes is nowhere to be found there, but rather a comprehensive set of steps is actually hinted, and can be promptly referred to in [one of those long-lived threads of the Django ticket tracker](https://code.djangoproject.com/ticket/25313#comment:24).

 So these are the steps we followed: